In this segment we will show you how to add content to your guides. Let's hop into it!

 If you want to rename it, a new window will pop up, where you can type the new name in the field.

-The block order can be moved up and down if you have multiple blocks by simply hovering on the right side with your mouse and dragging it on the desired place.
+The block order can be moved up and down as well.
+If you have multiple blocks, you can simply drag them into the desired place.

 Editing the Block Content